-Dr. Norman Beatty is an assistant professor in the Department of Infectious Diseases and Global Medicine.
-He focuses on neglected tropical diseases, such as Chagas disease, Leishmaniasis, cysticercosis, snake envenomation, among others.
-His research focus is centered on Latin American health equity and Chagas disease in the United States and Florida where Dr. Beatty's team is researching the prevalence of Chagas disease among at-risk populations, including those who may be exposed to the kissing bug vector here in the United States.
-He also studies wildlife and companion animal Trypanosoma cruzi infection in Florida and vector-borne diseases such as tick-borne and mosquito-borne infections, including ehrlichiosis, Rickettsiosis and Borreliosis.
+Dr. Norman Beatty is an assistant professor in the Department of Infectious Diseases and Global Medicine and member of the Emerging Pathogens Institute.
+He focuses on neglected tropical diseases, such as Chagas disease, Leishmaniasis, Cysticercosis, Snake Envenomation, Hansen’s disease (Leprosy), and Vibriosis.
+His research is centered on Latin American health equity and Chagas disease in the United States and Florida where Dr. Beatty's team is researching the prevalence of Chagas disease among at-risk populations, including those who may be exposed to the kissing bug vector here in the United States.
+He also studies wildlife and companion animal Trypanosoma cruzi infection in Florida and vector-borne diseases such as tick-borne and mosquito-borne infections, including Ehrlichiosis, Rickettsiosis and Borreliosis.

 Areas of Expertise (12)

 Researchers found "alarming" amount of flesh-eating bacteria after Ian

 A new study from researchers at the University of Florida has revealed an alarming amount of flesh-eating bacteria found in parts of the Gulf after Hurricane Ian.
 The curiosity started from existing research in Virginia, which tested for Vibrio, the bacteria.
 "Let’s just see what waters in an extreme event does to the water systems in Florida," said Antar Jutla, an associate professor of environmental engineering at UF.

 New study points to concerns of dangerous Vibrio bacteria in Florida’s coastal waters following Hurricane Ian